Amd-Khalid/Application-Security-Testing-DVWA/README.md

 Explanation of why it worked: At this security level, the security level is moving away from a blacklist to a white list where it's only allowing certain strings.
 However there is a loophole as PHP has built-in protocols, one being the file:// protocol, which goes right through the whitelist and in turn still fetches the path etc/passwd and dumps the information.

+Explanation of why the Medium level payload failed: The Medium payload nested the traversal strings (....//) to bypass the simple deletion filter.
+The High level abandons the blacklist approach entirely and uses a strict whitelist, requiring the input to start with either file or include.php.

 ## 5. File Upload